wp-plugins/ebay-auction-scroller/readme.txt

 4. orange theme

 == Frequently Asked Questions ==

+= Why is nothing showing? =

+Check you have entered a valid Ebay developer ID
+Check you have entered you Ebay seller ID

 = How can I customize the Vertical Post Scroller widget externally? =